 Enter Crumbine Ed PD.
 Our facilitators are experienced educators with unbelievable records of success when teaching struggling or emerging learners.
 And while we'd love to invite you and your staff into each and every one of our facilitators' classrooms, we realize the limitations of funding.
 Never ones to be discouraged by the first 'no,' we pursued and found the 'yes.'
 We are bringing the best in education to you.

-For the past 17 years, David Crumbine has been responsible for acclimating students to KIPP’s no excuses culture.
-As the school’s gatekeeper, he has been responsible for helping students who arrive at the school several grade levels behind, lacking the study habits and motivation move on to the next grade level equipped with the skill necessary to be engaged learners.
-Dave has successfully helped thousands of students make the transition from students who were floating along year after year to students who were ready to be successful, active participants in their learning.
+For 18 years, David Crumbine was responsible for acclimating students to KIPP’s no excuses, tough love culture.
+As the 5th grade teacher, Dave served as the school’s gatekeeper.
+He was responsible for designing and leading the KIPPnotizing experience (and ongoing Life Class) that helped students who often arrived several grade levels behind and lacked the study habits and motivation have the skills and work ethic necessary to be engaged learners.
+Dave has successfully helped over 2,000 students make the transition from students who were floating along year after year to students who were ready to be successful, active participants in their learning.